fluidecho/kurunt/README.md

 Kurunt is a open source project under [Apache License](http://www.apache.org/licenses/LICENSE-2.0).

 Some dependencies Kurunt uses apply different open source [licenses](#licenses).

-## Installation on EC2 using AMI - Quick Start ##

-The quickest and easiest way to get started is to use our public AMI (Amazon Web Services).

 ## To Do List ##